 Now, when it comes to the vital checklist for travelers visiting Dubai, we have already discussed primary concerns like visas and places to visit.
 Now, travelers must focus on a few other things which ensure a better trip.

-- Availing international travel insurance is essential while travelling to Dubai.
-Like any place abroad, in case of an emergency, such policies effectively aid the insured travelers with financial help.
+- Availing of international travel insurance is essential while traveling to Dubai.
+Like any place abroad, in case of an emergency, such policies effectively aid insured travelers with financial help.
 This can be helpful not just in dealing with flight or accommodation costs in case there is a sudden change in schedules, but also for medical emergencies.

 Being a developed nation, availing of medical facilities can be extremely costly in Dubai.
-Consequently, travel insurance can compensate a traveler with all sudden healthcare expenditures while touring through Dubai.
+Consequently, travel insurance can compensate a traveler for all sudden healthcare expenditures while touring through Dubai.

-You can avail a travel insurance for Dubai from India provided by Digit Insurance.
-The cost of $50,000 plan for 2 adults for 7 days is less than 500 Rupees.
+You can avail of travel insurance for Dubai from India provided by Digit Insurance.
+The cost of a $50,000 plan for 2 adults for 7 days is less than 500 Rupees.

 - While Dubai opens its arms to every taste, it is advisable to follow a modest dress code.
-Women are especially advised to wear clothes which cover their knees and arms.
+Women are especially advised to wear clothes that cover their knees and arms.

-- Wearing light coloured clothes is advisable, though most interiors in this desert city are usually cool owing to architecture as well as artificial temperature control.
+- Wearing light-colored clothes is advisable, though most interiors in this desert city are usually cool owing to architecture as well as artificial temperature control.

-An interesting fact about Dubai is that technological advancements even allow the city’s authorities to arrange artificial rainfall if necessary!
+An interesting fact about Dubai is those technological advancements even allow the city’s authorities to arrange artificial rainfall if necessary!

-- You should make it a point to hydrate yourself while travelling in Dubai.
+- You should make it a point to hydrate yourself while traveling in Dubai.
 Despite the usual air-conditioning, living in the city can be dehydrating owing to the extremely dry climate conditions.